-We have achieved bronze level accredutation as an eco=church and are working to achieve silver as an eco-Church.
+We have achieved silver level accredutation as an ecochurch and are working to achieve Gold as an eco-Church.
 Our focus on how we can look after this part of our world, to increase the plant life and wildlife that shares it with us.
+We also wish to encourage everyone to be glad that they have visited our churchyard, perhaps to remember a friend or relative, perhaps to enjoy the wildlife, perhaps to have a little exercise, sit quietly and let go of the cares of the world.

 The churchyard stretches round all 4 sides of our 12th century building.
 Most of the older gravestones are to the south, near Church Lane – where you can see that for many centuries St Wilfrid’s has provided a final resting place for people from Latchford and Thelwall as well as Grappenhall.